marmelab/react-admin/docs/Architecture.md

 ![Sort Button](./img/sort-button.gif)

-As for the developer experience, react-admin is constantly evolving to find the sweet spot between an intiutive API, power user features, not too much magic, and just enough documentation.
-The core team are the first testers of react-admin, and pay attention to the productivity, debuggability, discoverability, performance, and robustness of all the hooks and compnents.
+As for the developer experience, react-admin is constantly evolving to find the sweet spot between an intuitive API, power user features, not too much magic, and just enough documentation.
+The core team are the first testers of react-admin, and pay attention to the productivity, debuggability, discoverability, performance, and robustness of all the hooks and components.

 ## Built On The Shoulders Of Giants

 Many excellent open-source libraries already address partial requirements of B2B apps: data fetching, forms, UI components, testing, etc.

-Rather than reinventing the wheel, react-admin uses the the best tools in each category (in terms of features, developer experience, active maintenance, documentatino, user base), and provides a glue around these libraries.
+Rather than reinventing the wheel, react-admin uses the the best tools in each category (in terms of features, developer experience, active maintenance, documentation, user base), and provides a glue around these libraries.

 In react-admin v4, these libraries are called react-query, react-router, react-hook-form, MUI, testing-library, date-fns, and lodash.